 - Most Significant Landmark: The Matterhorn Glacier Paradise

-- Best Panoramic Mountain View: Toboggan Down the Gornergrat
+- Panoramic Mountain View: Toboggan Down the Gornergrat

-- Best Tourist Attraction: Stockalper Palace and the UNESCO World Nature Forum
+- Tourist Attraction: Stockalper Palace and the UNESCO World Nature Forum

 Best Tourist Attractions in Zermatt

-Here are the top tourist attractions and landmarks you can find in and around this lovely little Swiss town!
+Here are the top tourist attractions and landmarks in and around this lovely little Swiss town!